 What can you do with adiabatic cooling

-There are 2 different applications to distinguish; Direct and indirect evaporative cooling.
+There are 2 different methods of adiabatic cooling: Direct and indirect evaporative cooling.

 Bee indirect evaporative cooling cooled air does not enter the room directly, but the cold air is transferred to another airflow (usually outside air) via a heat exchanger.
 The return air is often used for this.
 This more complex principle is chosen if a higher relative humidity in the room to be cooled is not desired.
 Indirect adiabatic cooling therefore works with two air flows: the humidified process air and the supply air to be cooled.
 The process air is humidified and passed through the heat exchanger; it then transfers its cold to the heat exchanger and is then discharged to the outside.
 In the heat exchanger the supply air can cool down due to the cold exchange with the exchanger without adding moisture to the supply air. (see the visual drawing on the left)

 What options does Aire Fresh Systems have

 The adiabatic cooling technology is extremely suitable for the sustainable, energy-efficient, cooling of production locations in metal, plastic, automotive, data centers, large distribution centers, offices, supermarkets and museums.

 We are the long-standing partners of international suppliers and manufacturers of humidification equipment: Danfoss, neptronic, miatech, Ucan, Vapac, Hygromatik.
 Through Combining experience, personal drive and modern mindset, we are able to provide custom solutions in the field of adiabatic cooling.
 For this we use our products SKV evaporative contact humidifier, SKH high-pressure misting and SKL low-pressure misting.